 If you do have to pay for the microdermabrasion it will run you $65 – $85.
 The higher price being if you do it at a spa or someplace that usually jacks up the price.

-Keep in mind that these treatments may run you more if you live in a city like NYC or Beverly Hills but I’m basing this on my experiences in Miami, Florida and Scottsdale, Arizona.
+Keep in mind that these treatments may run you more if you live in a city like NYC or Beverly Hills and of course it depends on where you do it.

 The machine that you use is only half of the equation.
 If you don’t have an in-the-know laser treatment center with an aggressive laser technician who is comfortable with their machine, then it doesn’t matter how good the laser is, you will not see results.